Secure management of identities and access rights

 Phase 5: Operations and Continuous Optimization - Support for transition to regular operations, knowledge transfer and training of staff, setup of monitoring and operational processes, continuous improvement based on feedback and metrics, regular review and adjustment of the IAM strategy, support for further development of the IAM landscape

 "Modern Identity and Access Management solutions must deliver far more than just managing user accounts and passwords.
 In our projects, we see that a strategic IAM approach not only improves security, but also delivers significant efficiency gains.
 Organizations that understand IAM as a business enabler and integrate it into their digital transformation strategy are particularly successful.
-A well-designed IAM system enables secure and seamless digital experiences for employees, partners, and customers, thereby creating a genuine competitive advantage."
+A well-designed IAM system enables secure and smooth digital experiences for employees, partners, and customers, thereby creating a genuine competitive advantage."

 Sarah Richter